English Language and Linguistics (BA)

 How will I be assessed?

-A range of formative and summative assessment methods are used, including essays, examinations, presentations, portfolios and creative assignments.
+A range of formative and summative assessment methods are used, including essays, examinations, presentations, portfolios, and seminar tasks.

 What skills will I practise and develop?